French police swoop on more suspected Islamists

 The raids, which followed Friday's arrest of 19 suspects, came 13 days after police snipers shot dead 23-year-old gunman Mohamed Merah, who had killed three Jewish school children, a rabbi and three soldiers in a spate of attacks around Toulouse.

 "Those arrested have a similar profile to Mohamed Merah," a local police source said.
-"They are isolated individuals who are self-radicalised."
+"They are isolated individuals who are self-radicalized."

 He said the suspects were tracked on Islamist forums expressing extreme views and were preparing to travel to areas including Afghanistan, Pakistan and the Sahel belt of West Africa to wage jihad (holy war).
 Some of those arrested had already visited these areas, the source said.